jacobobryant/biff/slate/source/index.html.md

 Basically, if you like Firebase and you like Clojure backend dev, you might enjoy using Biff for your next side project.
 Same if you like the idea of Firebase but in practice you have issues with it.
-If you want something mature or you like having a Node/ClojureScript backend, Firebase is a great choice. <a href="https://github.com/jacobobryant/mystery-cows" target="_blank">Here's a non-trivial example</a> of using Firebase with ClojureScript.
+If you want something mature or you like having a Node/ClojureScript backend, Firebase is a great choice.
+[Here's a non-trivial example](https://github.com/jacobobryant/mystery-cows) of using Firebase with ClojureScript.

 Some shared features: